 Tuesday, March 27, 2012

-Ben MacMillan died recently.
+Ben McMillan died recently.
 I am really saddened by this news.
-My sincere condolences to Ben's fiance, family, and friends -- and fans.
+My sincere condolences to Ben's fiance, family, and friends—and fans.

-I tried to go to every all ages show Skin Yard played in the Seattle area during my last two years of high school.
+I tried to go to every all-ages show Skin Yard played in Seattle during my last two years of high school.
 Once I stayed for an especially long encore and missed the last Winslow-bound ferry.
-I slept on a wooden bench at the Coleman dock.
+I slept on a wooden bench at the Colman dock.
 I was sweaty, it was cold, but I didn't care.
-There was always a large pit when Skin Yard played, but I always felt that it was a safe space, that someone would pick you up if you fell, people were smiling, laughing.
+Seems there was always a large pit when Skin Yard played, but I felt that it was a safe space, that someone would pick you up if you fell, people were smiling, laughing.
 I credit Ben's community-minded, almost fatherly, regard for his fans as the reason for these slam dancing utopias.
-I can't number the nights that my friend Josh and I drove around Kitsap County in his old Audi, listening to Skin Yard and smoking nasty Benson & Hedges menthols.--Or, driving along in an altered state, having to pull over during the song "G.O.D." because I was experiencing something like an epiphany.
-The song remains one of my favorites: the way Ben's saying "talk" over and over organically fuses into the rhythm of the song's opening moments to become a "tock," a haunting, extra bit of percussion, of time.--Or, driving with Josh to Olympia to see Nirvana, singing along to "Drunk on Kerosene" at the top of my lungs.
-Ben's long scream in the song "Hallowed Ground" is one of the most spine-tingling rock vocals in my vast music collection.
-I had the Skin Yard t-shirt with the Giger image on the front and "too much acid / too many people / too little to do" on the back.
-My mother refused to touch the shirt, and so its purchase marked the moment when I began doing my own laundry.
-I wore the shirt so frequently that, when it was retired (to a cedar chest with other scrapbook-like objects), only the printing was holding it together, the cloth having more or less disintegrated.
+I can't number the nights that my friend Josh and I drove around Kitsap County in his old Audi, listening to Skin Yard and smoking nasty Benson & Hedges menthols.—Or, driving along in an altered state, having to pull over during the song "G.O.D." because I was experiencing something like an epiphany.
+The song remains one of my favorites: the way Ben's saying "talk" over and over organically fuses into the rhythm of the song's opening moments to become a "tock," a haunting, extra bit of percussion, of time.—Or, driving with Josh to Olympia to see Nirvana, singing along to "Drunk on Kerosene" at the top of my lungs.
+Ben's long scream in the song "Hallowed Ground" is one of the most spine-tingling rock vox in my music collection.
+I had the Skin Yard t-shirt with the nasty Giger image on the front and "too much acid / too many people / too little to do" on the back.
+My mother refused to touch the shirt, so its purchase marked the moment when I began doing my own laundry.
+I wore the shirt so frequently that, when it was retired to a cedar chest with other scrapbook-like objects, only the printing was holding it together, the cloth having disintegrated.

-I think Ben was from Poulsbo, the tiny town where I grew up, but, at the very least, he hailed from the same vicinity, Kitsap County.
-I think I wanted to be Ben MacMillan.
+I think Ben was from Poulsbo, the tiny town where I grew up, but, at least, he hailed from the same side of the sound? maybe Suquamish?
+I think I wanted to be Ben McMillan.
 After my first Skin Yard show, I started wearing jeans and black leather belts and shoes like Ben.
 I grew my hair, had earrings.
 I formed a band with friends, The Dorx.
-Whether unconsciously or not, I modeled my vocals on Ben's.
-Lots of delay, tight versification, some religious themes.
-I listened to Gruntruck's album "Push" on a daily basis during my sophomore year in college.
+Whether unconsciously or not, I tried to imitate Ben's vocals.
+Lots of effects, tight versification, some religious themes.
+I listened to Gruntruck's album Push on a daily basis during my sophomore year in college.
 It was the soundtrack for my bout with a certain addiction and of my coming to my senses several months later and recommitting myself to my studies.

-One of my birthdays coincided with a Gruntruck show at the OK Hotel (I can't quite triangulate the date, probably my 18th, spring of '92).
+One of my birthdays coincided with a Gruntruck show at the OK Hotel (I can't quite triangulate the date, must have been my 18th, spring of '92).
 The logic of the coincidence was compelling: I took the ferry to Seattle for the occasion.
 Gruntruck played with savage precision that night.
-"Move in Silence" was perfection itself and listening to it now, years later, still gives me chills.
+"Move in Silence" was perfectly executed and listening to it now, years later, gives me a shiver.
 Ben high-fived me when I was being squeezed against the stage by the moshing crowd behind me.
 He was drenched in perspiration, his long hair matted to his forehead.
 I was ecstatic.
-The evening is captured in the black and white photo inside the "Push" jacket: the top of my head can be seen just below Ben on stage; I am facing the crowd, as though part of the performance, which I was, for, despite the aural brutality of his music, there is beauty: Ben had a way of linking himself to the audience to create a momentary antidote to alienation.
+The evening is captured in the black and white photo inside the Push jacket: the top of my head can be seen just below Ben on stage; I am facing the crowd, as though part of the performance, which I was, for, despite the aural brutality of his music, there is beauty: Ben had a way of linking himself to the audience to create a momentary antidote to alienation.
 He will be missed.